Registered Midwife Graduate Program

-Epworth Freemasons offers a supportive, professional environment with supernumerary time, clinical nurse specialist and clinical nurse educator support.
+Epworth Freemasons offers a supportive, professional environment with supernumerary time with clinical midwife nurse specialist and clinical midwife / nurse educator support.

-Graduates are employed on a part-time basis (four days per week).
+Graduates are employed on a part-time basis (four shifts per week).

 We encourage flexibility in rostering and it is expected that you will work day, evening, weekend and night duty shifts.

-There are opportunities for you to continue working as a midwife at Epworth Freemasons at the completion of the graduate midwife program.
+There may be opportunities for you to continue working as a midwife at Epworth Freemasons at the completion of the graduate midwife program.

 Locations and intake